-In 2024, we continued to match 100% of electricity consumed in all data center regions with renewable energy sources and worked with utilities and regulators on green tariffs so that more companies can buy carbon-free energy directly from renewable energy projects.
-In 2024, as part of a \$10 billion investment for building two new data center complexes in Mississippi, AWS announced a first-of-its-kind agreement with utility company Entergy Mississippi 7 to enable 650 MW of new renewable energy projects in the state over the next three years.
-This investment, along with Amazon's prior investment in
+In 2024, we continued to match 100% of electricity energy strategy, as it can be brought online at scale and consumed in all data center regions with renewable has a decades-long record of providing reliable, safe, and energy sources and worked with utilities and regulators on abundant carbon-free energy for communities globally. green tariffs so that more companies can buy carbon-free energy directly from renewable energy projects.
+In 2024, In 2024, we signed agreements to support the as part of a \$10 billion investment for building two new development of nuclear energy projects, including data center complexes in Mississippi, AWS announced enabling the development of Small Modular Reactors 7 a first-of-its-kind agreement with utility company (SMRs)-advanced nuclear reactors with a small physical Entergy Mississippi > to enable 650 MW of new renewable footprint.
+This smaller size allows them to be built closer energy projects in the state over the next three years. to the grid, with faster build times, allowing them to This investment, along with Amazon's prior investment in come online sooner than traditional reactors.
+Through